nbrockington/vnn/README.md

 The...

+* Generalisation of costFunction and backpropagation algorithms to work with arbitrary number of hidden layers
 * Generation and visualisation of cluster and sphere datasets
 * Visualisation of cost function during learning
 * Visualisation of neural network structure, unit filters, and categorisation of dataset space before and after learning